pUrGe12/TerminAI_V2/executioner/README.md

 		then execute operation 2.

 		So, we'll first get all their codes, push that in a queue (fifo - so, the first code in, will be the first out when we use get), then empty the queue and execute the commands

+## Question

+The question now is whether to do this in the main file or in a different file and import the necessary functions?